Bit-Quill/valkey-glide/docs/design-api.md

 ## API requirements:
 - The API will be thread-safe.
 - The API will accept as inputs all of [RESP3 types](https://redis.io/docs/reference/protocol-spec/).
+NOTE: Requires further discussion, since RESP3 isn't supported by redis-rs yet
 - The API will attempt authentication, topology refreshes, reconnections, etc., automatically.
 In case of failures concrete errors will be returned to the user.

 ## Command Interface